larpconnect/sannr-lang/docs/DESIGN.md

 1. **Linear Typing** by default.
 This means that values cannot be _discarded_.
 They _must_ be used **exactly** once.
 This mostly comes up with things tied into resources, such as database connections, or where an allocation has taken place.
 (GHC Haskell)
 2. **Refinement Types**.
-Emphasizing the concepts of (probably) Liquid Types (Liquid Haskell).
+Emphasizing the concepts of Liquid Types (Liquid Haskell).
+We're not formally doing liquid types—more like SMT-backed refinement types with a Liquid-like interface—but close enough for anything other than formal discussions
 3. **One Right Way To Do Things**.
 The number of ways to express the same thing are strictly limited.
 Avoiding semantic and syntactic drift.
    (Python)
 4. **Machine Thinking First**.
 Recognize that generative AIs are essentially fancy matrix multipliers.
-Errors, outputs, etc are predominately in structured formats that are easily consumed.
+Errors, outputs, etc are predominately in structured formats that are easily consumed by an agent system.
+5. **Actor Model of Concurrency**.
+This is a distributed systems-focused language and it uses the actor model at a deep, fundamental level (Elixir, Erlang, Akka/Scala).

 ## Resources